catseye/Chrysoberyl/article/Movies.md

 Movies
 ======

+These were all made using [kinoje][].
 Some of these are animated GIFs (which is a file format for silent movies, no?) while others of these are MP4's.

 ### Uri Geller Psychokinesing an Ashtray